yoshinorin/docker-redmine-orchestration/README.md

 After that these plugins were installed

-Are plugins installed every docker compose up.
+All plugins will install every time when docker compose up.
 This behavior for flexible install.
-(User can select what plugin do you use and uninstall every time easily.)
+(User can select what plugin do you use and uninstall every time easily.
+On the other hand, plugins install when every time starts docker.
+But, theses process is no effect on data.)

 # Unicorn server